netidx/netidx-book/src/small_example.md

 a simple solution, we just need to publish all the paths from the start, but fill them will null until the event actually happens (and change the above code to ignore the null).
-That way the subscription will be successful right away, and the alarm will sound immediatly after the event is detected.
+That way the subscription will be successful right away, and the alarm will sound immediately after the event is detected.
 So lets change the code ...

 ``` bash